Skip to main content

 Why We Asked Public-Facing Staff to Share Their Experience

 Public-facing staff are closest to customers.
-They answer questions, explain complex processes, and often absorb stress and uncertainty when customers are confused, frustrated, or worried about outcomes.
+They answer questions, explain complex processes, manage competing requirements, and often absorb stress and uncertainty when customers are confused, frustrated, or worried about outcomes.

 This survey was designed to better understand:

-By listening directly to staff experiences, we aim to translate what we heard into meaningful improvements in policy, process, and support.
+By listening directly to staff, we aim to translate what we heard into meaningful improvements in policy, process, communication, and support.

 How to Read These Results